 Day 3: Many Glacier Area

-This trail is 2 miles round trip with some elevation gain.
+This trail is a 2 mile round trip with some elevation gain.
 Take the Poia Lake trailhead, you’ll find a waterfall at the end of this trail.
 This is a very easy hike for most families.

 Alternate Day 3: Two Medicine Area